 Always mount the Control Module in the vehicle's interior compartment, in a secure location that is not easily visible or accessible.
 Ensure that moisture, vibration and temperature extremes are minimized.
 Acceptable locations include mounting behind the dash, behind the glovebox or other interior panels.

-The Status Light and Valet Switch are important parts of the AL-100C system and must be installed.
-The installer has two basic installation options for these items.
+The Status Light and Valet Switch are important parts of the AL-100-H system and must be installed.
+Mount the Status Light in the vehicle interior where it can be easily seen by the Page - 3